Walk up Mellbreak and Crummock Water

 Limited layby parking close to the Kirkstile Inn.
 After passing the Kirkstile Inn, turn right at the junction and go over the bridge.
 There are spaces for a few cars on the right-hand side.
 Alternatively, Maggie’s Bridge National Trust car park is just north of Loweswater.

-Walk up Mellbreak and Crummock Water Route Map and GPX Download
+Walk up Mellbreak and Crummock Water Ordnance Survey Map and GPX File Download

 Looming above Loweswater, Mellbreak is a fairly isolated fell, offering stunning views over Crummock Water and Buttermere.
 After a short, steep climb up the north west slope of Mellbreak, the path crosses moorland before following Scale Beck down to the edge of Crummock Water.
 The final stretch of the route runs alongside the lake to return to Loweswater.